 Apart from the quantity of sleep, it is also important to maintain the quality of sleep.
 To ensure a proper downtime, avoid spicy or heavy food at least two hours before sleep.
 Also, avoid caffeinated beverages at least six to seven hours before bed to prevent disruption of sleep.
 Make sure your environment is quiet and dark so there are no interruptions in your slumber.

 If you are having trouble maintaining sleep despite trying everything, or you are suffering from the aftermath of sleep deprivation, then you should seek professional help.
-Book an appointment with top psychologist in Lahore, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+Book an appointment with a top ENT specialist in Lahore, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.